ppeble/emissary-ingress.dev/content/en/docs/1.14/topics/running/host-crd.md

   With the configuration above, the system will look for a TLS secret in `manual-secret-for-foo`, but it will not run ACME for it.

-<h3 id="https-only-tls-terminated-at-ambassador-redirecting-cleartext-from-port-8080">HTTPS-only, TLS terminated at $productName$, redirecting cleartext from port 8080</h3>
+<h3 id="https-only-tls-terminated-at-ambassador-redirecting-cleartext-from-port-8080">HTTPS-only, TLS terminated at Emissary, redirecting cleartext from port 8080</h3>

 This example is the same for an L4 LB, or without a load balancer at all.